 CISO-as-a-Service is not a compromise.
 It is a strategic choice that gives mid-sized organisations access to the same security expertise as large enterprises, at a fraction of the cost.
 With increasing regulatory requirements through NIS2 and the Cybersecurity Act, the need has never been greater.

 Want to learn more about our CISO-as-a-Service?
-Contact us for a complimentary review.
+We work with three fixed packages, from SEK 22,500 per month — see packages and pricing or contact us for a complimentary review.

 More insights